Piotr1215/cloudrumble/src/pages/impressum.md

 ## Links to Other Websites

-My service may contain links to other websites that are not operated by mw.
+My service may contain links to other websites that are not operated by me.
 If You click on a third party link, You will be directed to that third party's site.
 I strongly advise You to review the Privacy Policy of every site You visit.

 I have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.